Banner-Saga-Factions/BSF-Custom-Server/README.md

 To test the game against the custom server:
 Launch the game from the `win32` subdirectory of your banner saga factions directory (e.g. `F:\Steam\steamapps\common\the banner saga factions\win32`)

-Run this command to launch the game: `& '.\The Banner Saga Factions.exe' --steam --factions --steam_id 293850,123456 --server http://localhost:3000 --username a,b`
+Run this command to launch the game: `& '.\The Banner Saga Factions.exe' --steam --steam_id 293850,123456 --server http://localhost:3000 --username a,b`

-Some Launch Args:
+Some More Launch Args:

 | Launch Arguments    | Params                 | Explanation |
 | ------------------- | ---------------------- |-------------|